materia-dex/materiadex-com/src/pages/docs/materia/06-smart-contract-integration/02-trading-from-a-smart-contract.md

 ## transferFrom

-Before swapping, our smart contracts needs to be in control of 50 DAI.
+Before swapping, our smart contract needs to be in control of 50 DAI.
 The easiest way to accomplish this is by calling `transferFrom` on DAI with the owner set to `msg.sender`:

 ```solidity
 uint amountIn = 50 * 10 ** DAI.decimals();